tobystic/front-door-apim/README.md

 - Health Probes: in order to determine the health of each backend, each Front Door environment periodically sends a synthetic HTTP/HTTPS request to each of your configured backends.
 Front Door then uses responses from these probes to determine the "best" backends to which it should route real client requests.
 - WAF at the edge provides application security against DDoS attacks or malicious users providing protection at scale without sacrificing on performance.
 - Caching: Azure Front Door delivers large files without a cap on file size.
 Azure Front Door is able to cache and deliver large files in chunks of 8 MB.
 In addition, Azure Front Door can dynamically compress content on the edge, resulting in a smaller and faster response to your clients.
-- URL Rewrite allows to copy any part of the incoming path that matches to a wildcard path to the forwarded path.
+- URL Rewrite enables changing part of the incoming path that matches a wildcard and replacing it in the forwarded path
 - IPv6, custom SSL certificates, rate limiting, geo-filtering, etc.

 For more information, see [Azure Front Door](https://docs.microsoft.com/azure/frontdoor/front-door-overview)